Extending Matchgate Simulation Methods to Universal Quantum Circuits: Conclusion

 \section{Conclusion}

-In this paper, we have shown that it is possible to extend the PI-SO matchgate simulation method introduced by Jozsa and Miyake \cite{Josza2008} to simulate a matchgate circuit containing a few parity-preserving non-matchgates.
-We refer to such circuits as `matchgate + ZZ' circuits.
+In this paper, we have shown that it is possible to extend the PI-SO matchgate simulation method introduced by Jozsa and Miyake \cite{Josza2008} to simulate a matchgate circuit containing a few parity-preserving non-matchgates (ZZ gates).
 At a high level, this is possible because of two observations.
 The first observation is that Gaussian operations induce linear transformation within a linear span $\mathcal{L}_{n}^{(k)}$, the vector space spanned by degree $k$ majorana monomials.
-The second observation is that non-Gaussian operations induce transformations across \textit{multiple} linear spans.
+The second observation is that non-Gaussian operations induce transformations across \textit{multiple} such linear spans.
 This gives a simple scheme to account for the addition of non-matchgates: adaptively increase the size of the vector space encompassing the dynamics over the course of a circuit.
-Using a sparse simulation method, we show that the time complexity of simulating a `matchgate + ZZ' circuit depends on the circuit structure and the exact number, $m$ of $ZZ$ gates.
-For $m \leq \lfloor\frac{n}{2}\rfloor - 1$, the time cost scales as $\sim \mathcal{O}(N(\frac{n}{m+1})^{2m+2})$ and $\sim \mathcal{O}(\frac{N}{m+1}(\frac{n}{m+1})^{2m+2})$ for random and layered circuits respectively.
-In the regime, however, we observe exponential scaling $\sim \mathcal{O}(N2^{2n-1})$.
-We finally give some heuristic improvements to this method using an `interaction picture' approach to matrix-vector multiplication and `pruning'.
-These methods are implemented in a simulation of interaction-limited Trotter circuits.
+Using a sparse simulation method, we show that the time complexity of simulating a `matchgate + ZZ' depends on $N$, $n$, and $m$, the number of gates in total, the number of qubits and the number of $ZZ$ gates.
+For $m \leq \lfloor\frac{n}{2}\rfloor - 1$, we show the time cost scales as $\sim \mathcal{O}(N(\frac{n}{m+1})^{2m+2})$ for fixed $m$ as $n \rightarrow \infty$.
+For variable $m$, however, we find a scaling of the form $2^{2nH(\frac{m+1}{2n}})$.
+Finally, We showcase this method in a simulation of Trotter circuits arising from simulation of an interaction-limited Fermi-Hubbard model.